High-definition video: HD in gaming

 Among video game consoles, the PS2 supports 1080i and Xbox 1080p, but only in a handful of games.
 The PS3 and 360 both output a 1080p signal, but few games are true 1080p; most only render at 720p or less and are upscaled internally.
 The Xbox, PS2, and PS3 do not universally upscale, and will fall back to lower resolution signals for most games; all later consoles can upscale all games to the console's maximum resolution.
-The Vita/PSTV renders 544p qHD scaled up to 1080p over HDMI output, the Wii does not support HD at all.
+The Vita/PSTV renders 544p qHD scaled up to 1080p over HDMI output, while the Wii does not support HD at all.
 The Wii U, Switch, Xbox One, and PS4 support native 1080p, though without an external TV the integrated display is 480p FWVGA in the Wii U GamePad and 720p in the Switch.

 The Xbox One X, Xbox Series X, PS4 Pro, PS5, and Switch 2 support native 4K, though the Switch 2 integrated screen is 1080p.

 The Xbox Series X and PS5 are advertised as capable of 8K after future firmware updates.
 In spite of several games rendering internally at 6K or 8K downscaled, firmware permitting the output of signals above a hard 4K cap remains vaporware even for non-gaming applications and upscaling, with mention of 8K quietly eliminated from newer PS5 shipments.
 The PS5 Pro actually supports 8K from launch, though native 8K games are still under development, shipping games so far upscale from no more than 6K.

 In theory, PC games are only limited by the display's resolution and GPU driver support, though especially older games and ports have arbitrarily and sometimes unintentionally hardcoded caps on video mode setting.
 Some GPUs support DisplayPort 2.1 for native 8K resolution at high refresh rates over a single cable, while some PC monitors support link aggregation to drive a single monitor with greater bandwidth over multiple cables.
 Ultrawide monitors are supported, which can display more of the game world than a common display with a 16:9 aspect ratio, and multi-monitor setups are possible, such as having a single game span across three monitors for a more immersive experience.